-With just over a week left until Christmas Day (not that we are counting) CLC World resorts are relishing another fun-packed festive season
+With little left until Christmas CLC World resorts are relishing another fun-packed festive season.

 From the quirky and unconventional to the devout and religious, we look at how Christmas is celebrated in the different countries of the world.

 Famous for all things snowy and ski-related Austria is the most stunning winter destination to visit over Christmas.
 No festive trip to Austria is complete without a stroll around the ´Christkindlmarkt´ (Christmas market) in most towns from late November until the end of December.

 Warm yourself up with a cup of delicious ´Glühwein`, stock up on some quirky Christmas treats or feast on roast goose, stuffed turkey or the traditional Christmas dish of ‘Gebackener Karpfen’ (fried carp).

 The Zell Am See Star Advent runs each year and sets the scene for one of the most romantic annual events in Austria.
 Colourful lights and decorations illuminate the sky while the hot mulled wine stalls dish out cups of festive cheer.

 Enjoy the night-time views over Lake Zell and admire local arts and crafts.
 Zell Am See is just 8km from the CLC Alpine Centre, with a regular bus service plying to and from the resort.

 Home to breath-taking scenery, Cornwall comes into its own at Christmas time.
 Seaside villages light up with colourful illuminations, stately homes are draped with festive decorations and spectacular firework displays light up the skies.